persistent image in ERROR status after VM delete

 The reasoning behind the decision does hold weight, although end-users will have an additional step to perform before re-using the persistent images.

 #5 Updated by Anton Todorov over 5 years ago

 IMHO even at the moment there is inconsistency in the image statuses because almost all current image operations on running VM are leading to disk images with no better state but are not marked as 'error'.
 The most noticeable example are disk "Save-as" and disk "Snapshot".

 #8 Updated by Jaime Melis about 5 years ago

 Hi Anton, can you elaborate a bit more on your last message?
 What do you mean with:

 almost all current image operations on running VM are leading to disk images with no better state but are not marked as 'error'.
 The most noticeable example are disk "Save-as" and disk "Snapshot".

-#9 Updated by Anton Todorov over 4 years ago
+#9 Updated by Anton Todorov about 5 years ago

 If I recall correctly, here are the cases I mean: